Thanksgiving Break Begins

 - Small class sizes, teachers that care and help prepare students for life after graduation;

-- Strong emphasis in Project-Based Learning, which includes a student run coffee shop "The Centre Perk", podcasting, iHigh livestream;
+- Strong emphasis in Project-Based Learning, which includes a student run coffee shop "The Centre Perk", iHigh livestream;

 - Character education;